src-bin/substrate-docs/access/moving-between-aws-accounts.md

 Ad-hoc movement throughout your organization is made easy by the `substrate assume-role` command.
 It understands the layout and can convert domains, environments, and qualities into the appropriate AWS account numbers for you.

 To get temporary credentials in your _example development default_ account (once you've created such an account), you'd run `substrate assume-role -domain example -environment development -quality default`.
 Without any additional arguments, `substrate assume-role` prints shell environment variables so you should wrap it in `eval`.
-It will also feed the shell an `unassume-role` alias you can use to pop back into your admin account:
+It will also feed the shell an `unassume-role` alias you can use to pop back into your Substrate account:

 ```sh
 eval $(substrate assume-role -domain example -environment development -quality default)